-{ The equivalence of the formulas \eqref{txt} and \eqref{u_dnt} is slightly more delicate then in the case of Theorem~\ref{thm:3.4}.
-It follows from \eqref{theta-jacobi} and the relation \eqref{Omega_der}, that is a particular case of the more general relations obtained in \cite{Krichever} in the context of the Whitham modulation theory.} \end{proof} { The equivalence of the formulas \eqref{txt} and \eqref{u_dnt} is a well know fact in the theory of dispersive shock waves for the KdV equation where modulated travelling waves are developed (see e.g. the review \cite{GK}).
-Such equivalence is valid for any solution of the Whitham modulations equations.
-For the particular solution of the Whitham modulation equations appearing in the long time asymptotic analysis of KdV this equivalence was obtained in \cite{Teschls}. }
+The equivalence of the formulas \eqref{txt} and \eqref{u_dnt} is a well known fact in the theory of dispersive shock waves for the KdV equation where modulated travelling waves are developed (see e.g. the review \cite{GK}).
+Such equivalence is valid for any solution of Whitham's modulation equations.
+For the particular solution of the Whitham modulation equations appearing in the long time asymptotic analysis of KdV this equivalence was obtained in \cite{Teschls}.